ropensci/gutenbergr/README.md

 * We retrieve the book text directly from that mirror using links in the same format.
 For example, Frankenstein (book 84) is retrieved from `http://www.gutenberg.lib.md.us/8/84/84.zip`.
 * We retrieve the .zip file rather than txt to minimize bandwidth on the mirror.

-Still, this package is *not* the right way to download the entire Gutenberg corpus (or all from a particular language).
+Still, this package is *not* the right way to download the entire Project Gutenberg corpus (or all from a particular language).
 For that, follow [their recommendation](https://www.gutenberg.org/wiki/Gutenberg:Information_About_Robot_Access_to_our_Pages) to use wget or set up a mirror.
 This package is recommended for downloading a single work, or works for a particular author or topic for analysis.

+### Code of Conduct

+This project is released with a [Contributor Code of Conduct](CONDUCT.md).
+By participating in this project you agree to abide by its terms.